lunabenelfkih-dev/web4-assignment1-WebRTC/README.md

     });
 }
 ```
-## Day 07 — Optimize game.js

-Updated the loop from game.js to remove the bullets and meteorites from the arrays to prevent memory issues and lagging.
-There's no need for the array to keep all of them at all times.
-Bullets and meteorites will be removed when they go out of the screen.

-## Day 08 — Detect overlapping and delete meteorites and bullets
+## Day 07 — Detect overlapping and delete meteorites and bullets

 ### code from AI (Gemini Pro)
 I looked up how to check collision through JS and found that i could do so through `hypot()`.
 I then used AI to help me to implement this.
 AI provided the basic Math.hypot logic for collision detection.
 However, I found that using a simple radius wasn't enough for the rectangular bullet sprites I eventually added.
 I modified the threshold from 20 to 15 and adjusted the hitboxes to feel more 'fair' to the player.